techie-joe/core/pages/legacy.md

 ---
-title: Legacy preview
+title: Legacy
-description: The legacy preview shows the classic demo page using the Core template.
+description: The legacy shows the classic demo page on the Core.
 permalink: legacy
 ---
 ###### _{{ page.title }}_ — _showing the classic demo page_